ChrisGleich1AufsMaul/CoockieClicker3D/README.md

 ### Bugs
-- [ ] Two cookies when tapping once on the cookie
+- [ ] Two cookies when tapping, holding and releasing once on the cookie

 ### ToDo
 - Shop: